Who Served Here?

 James Monroe was born in 1758 in Virginia to a prosperous family.
-He attended William and Mary College, but was not there very long when he and some of his fellow students left to join the Continental Army in 1775.
-He was in the 3rd Virginia Regiment as a Second Lieutenant under Colonel Hugh Mercer.
+He attended William and Mary College, but was not there very long when he and some of his fellow students left to join the Continental Army in 1775, serving in the 3rd Virginia Regiment as a Second Lieutenant under Colonel Hugh Mercer.

-Monroe saw service at Harlem Heights, White Plains, and Trenton.
-It was a Trenton where he was wounded.
+Monroe saw service at Harlem Heights, White Plains, and Trenton, where he was wounded.
 In the fall of 1777, he was commissioned Major and subsequently named Aide-de-camp to William Alexander, Lord Stirling.
-He went on to fight at Brandywine and Germantown, wintered at Valley Forge and went on to fight at Monmouth in June of 1778.
-He resigned his commission in November of 1778.
+He went on to fight at Brandywine and Germantown, wintered at Valley Forge, then fought at Monmouth in June of 1778 before resigning his commission in November of 1778.

 - Born: April 28, 1758 — Westmoreland County, VA